IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-indigo-into-a-gradle-project.md

 ## BuildSrc dependencies

-The IndiGO platform provides Gradle plugins for the build-time configuration of the Indigo platform.
+The TomTom IndiGO platform provides Gradle plugins for the build-time configuration of the TomTom Indigo platform.To allow the Gradle plugins to be used in the Gradle projects it is required to add the gradle plugins as `implementation` dependencies to the `buildSrc`.
+The following adds these
-To allow the Gradle plugins to be used in the Gradle projects it is required to add the gradle plugins as `implementation` dependencies to the `buildSrc`.
-The following adds these dependencies:
+dependencies:

 **buildSrc/build.gradle.kts**